Project Description

 Meet the Burnside Mural+

-Had it not been for the political activism in the 1960s of local women, including one whose house nestles aside the wall, this area would have been turned into rubble to become a freeway.
-Known as the “Gum Tree Girls,” the project will recognize these activists whose accomplishments are now enjoyed by thousands of picnickers, casual walkers, and serious hikers from San Francisco and beyond.
+Had it not been for the political activism in the 1960s of a small group of local women, this area would have been turned into rubble to become a freeway.
+Known as the “Gum Tree Girls,” the project recognizes these activists whose accomplishments are now enjoyed by thousands of picnickers, casual walkers, and serious hikers from San Francisco and beyond.